-Our vision, if you remember, was to create a "value" real flower gift that would last a year or more and thus provide the consumer with an inexpensive flower gift alternative.
+Our vision, if you remember, was to create a "value" using a real flower gift that would last a year or more and thus provide the consumer with an inexpensive flower gift alternative.
 Because there were so many unknowns, we had to develop the product to a point where it could be tested in the market, yet still fulfill its purpose as a ready to buy gift.
 Refinements would come later.

 Product Design and Development

-This is where the rubber hits the road.
+This is where the rubber meets the road.
 It is here where our vision would take on a life and begin to be a material reality.
 This is the stage of prototyping, where either a physical product or a digital product must be tested and market feedback obtained.
 Prototyping is about getting to a MVP (minimum viable product) so that it can be tested.
 Guessing what the consumer wants is tantamount to operating in a vacuum.
-Go find out directly!
+We had to go find out directly!

 A Gift in a Card.